Crypto wars: Biden administration at war with itself over regulation

 Another regulator, the Consumer Financial Protection Bureau, is also weighing whether it should regulate the crypto business, FOX Business has learned.

-A spokesperson for Warren, the SEC and the CFTC had no immediate comment.
+The SEC, the CFTC, and a spokesperson for Warren had no immediate comment.
 A spokeswoman for the CFPB declined comment but confirmed the agency has received complaints about crypto fraud that it takes "seriously."

 Over the past eight months, the bureau has been inundated with thousands of consumer complaints alleging crypto-related rip-offs and fraud, prompting officials there to discuss joining the regulatory fray, according to people with knowledge of the matter.

-The discord comes as the Biden administration has begun to push for more oversight of digital currency and its decentralized framework used to transact business, known as the block chain.
-Advances in the use of block chain technology and the increasing acceptance of digital coins like bitcoin to buy everything from cars to now movie tickets have brought crypto into the mainstream in recent years.
-Digital currencies are also being used by cyber criminals for ransom payments including Colonial Pipeline which forked over millions to hackers to free the largest U.S. pipeline idled by bad actors.
+The discord comes as the Biden administration has begun to push for more oversight of digital currency and its decentralized framework used to transact business, known as the blockchain.
+Advances in the use of blockchain technology and the increasing acceptance of digital coins like bitcoin to buy everything from cars to now movie tickets have brought crypto into the mainstream in recent years.
+Digital currencies are also being used by cybercriminals for ransom payments, including Colonial Pipeline, which forked over millions to hackers to free the largest U.S. pipeline idled by bad actors.

-This is why top government officials including Treasury Secretary Janet Yellen have publicly stated their concerns that crypto is too often used to finance criminal activities such as money laundering and fraud — because it’s largely unregulated.
+This is why top government officials, including Treasury Secretary Janet Yellen, have publicly stated their concerns that crypto is too often used to finance criminal activities such as money laundering and fraud — because it’s largely unregulated.

+TED CRUZ’S SPEECH ON CRYPTOCURRENCY GOES VIRAL, ACCUSES SENATORS OF ‘IGNORANCE’ ON ISSUE

 Cryptocurrencies have long been a regulatory conundrum because no one is entirely sure whether they qualify as a security, a commodity or a separate currency.
-Traders say digital coins embody a little bit of both which makes it difficult to determine who has more jurisdiction over it.
+Traders say digital coins embody a little bit of both, which makes it difficult to determine who has more jurisdiction over it.

-According to court precedent, the SEC can only regulate assets that qualify as a security, like a stock, or a bond that represents ownership in company or an interest in a company’s cash flow.
+According to court precedent, the SEC can only regulate assets that qualify as a security, like a stock, or a bond that represents ownership in a company or an interest in a company’s cash flow.
 This means that only some crypto tokens fall under its purview without further Congressional grants.

 The CFTC may have more power to broadly regulate crypto, securities lawyers say, because it’s the official regulator of commodities and the derivatives market, a category that crypto could more neatly fall under.